rust-lang/bors/docs/design.md

-# Architecture
+# Bors design
-This document briefly describes the architecture of bors.
+This document briefly describes does the bors bot work.

 `bors` is a binary that launches (an `axum`) web server, which listens on a `/github` endpoint for webhooks related to a GitHub app attached to the bot.
 Once a webhook arrives, and it passes a filter of known webhooks, it is converted to